Usain Bolt Fails To Finish 4X100 Relay After Injury Occurs

 — SPIKES (@spikesmag) August 12, 2017

-Were you shocked to see Usain Bolt get injured during his leg of the 4X100 relay?
+Were you shocked to see Usain Bolt get injured during his leg of the 4×100 relay?
 Are you sad to see him end his career in running?
 Sound off in the comments section below.

 Usain Bolt pulled up in the last race of his career and was unable to finish the 4×100 relay final.
 [Credit: Michael Steele/Getty Images] pic.twitter.com/cNja44whUF